-In the last blog I told you about my client who lost 8 lbs over the holidays last year, whereas in previous years she had always put on at least 8 lbs.
+In the last blog I told you about my client who lost 8 lbs over the holidays, whereas in previous years she had always put on at least 8 lbs.

 Her change in mindset set the stage to try out different strategies.
 I taught her the most effective ways to enjoy these holiday party foods, while also seeing continued fat loss.